Contact Sales +1 (866) 764-5433

 a

-Our Batteries 101 post was a primer on electric vehicle batteries: their size, charging speeds, and how far they’ll take you before you need to recharge.
+Our Batteries 101 post was a primer on electric vehicle batteries: their size, charging speeds, and how far they’ll take you before they need recharging.

 Today, we’re looking at the cost of charging EV batteries, using popular vehicles as examples.

-We’ll begin by getting familiar with the most important factors that contribute to your bill, then show you how to estimate costs based on the type of charging station, your vehicle’s technical specifications, and average charging prices.
+We’ll begin by getting familiar with the most important factors that contribute to charging costs then show you how to estimate what you’ll pay for a full charge based on the type of charging station, a vehicle’s specifications, and typical charging fees.

 Note: Our focus in this post is charging at workplaces, businesses, multi-unit residential buildings, and public charging stations.
 Drivers who have a dedicated charger at their single-family home most often pay through their electricity bill, at the kilowatt-hour (kWh) rates set by their provincial or state government plus taxes.